nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ##### Restrictions

 * The patient id must be an existing index in the patient manager.
+* The patient id must for a patient that does not already have an upcoming appointment.
 * The starting time must be after the current locale time.
 * The ending time must be after the given starting time.
 * The vaccination must be an existing vaccination type in the vaxtype manager.